ul/Violet.jl/README.md

 newswap = Swapper(engine, myfirstsound)
 ```

-With swappers don't need to push it manual to engine, it'll pushed when you run it:
+With swappers you don't need to push it manual to engine, it'll pushed when you run it:
 ```
 run(newswap)
 ```